aureola-codes/awesome-accessories/Modules/Audio/README.md

 ### Properties

-- `MusicAudioSource` Set the AudioSource for music.
+- `musicAudioSource` Set the AudioSource for music.
-- `SoundAudioSource` Set the AudioSource for sound effects.
+- `soundAudioSource` Set the AudioSource for sound effects.
-- `VoiceAudioSource` Set the AudioSource for voice.
+- `voiceAudioSource` Set the AudioSource for voice.
-- `IsMusicPlaying` Returns true if music is currently playing.
+- `isMusicPlaying` Returns true if music is currently playing.
-- `IsSoundPlaying` Returns true if a sound effect is currently playing.
+- `isSoundPlaying` Returns true if a sound effect is currently playing.
-- `IsVoicePlaying` Returns true if voice audio is currently playing.
+- `isVoicePlaying` Returns true if voice audio is currently playing.
-- `MasterVolume` Get or set the master volume for all audio sources.
+- `masterVolume` Get or set the master volume for all audio sources.
-- `MusicVolume` Get or set the volume for music.
+- `musicVolume` Get or set the volume for music.
-- `SoundVolume` Get or set the volume for sound effects.
+- `soundVolume` Get or set the volume for sound effects.
-- `VoiceVolume` Get or set the volume for voice.
+- `voiceVolume` Get or set the volume for voice.
-- `MusicVolumeAdjusted` Get the adjusted music volume considering the master volume.
+- `musicVolumeAdjusted` Get the adjusted music volume considering the master volume.
-- `SoundVolumeAdjusted` Get the adjusted sound volume considering the master volume.
+- `soundVolumeAdjusted` Get the adjusted sound volume considering the master volume.
-- `VoiceVolumeAdjusted` Get the adjusted voice volume considering the master volume.
+- `voiceVolumeAdjusted` Get the adjusted voice volume considering the master volume.

 ### Methods